A BRIGHTER PATH TO SUCCESSFUL THERAPY

 Interactive avatars are now on the menu to assist therapists and parents of children on the autism spectrum have better therapy sessions.
 They are delivered via online video call sessions by live animation pioneer Gary Jesch of Carson City, NV.

-Jesch introduced his avatar-assistants about three years ago at a National Autism Society conference and has been working to perfect the experiences that benefit children who may have trouble interacting with adults in typical settings.
+Jesch introduced his avatar-assistants about five years ago at a National Autism Society conference and has been working to perfect the experiences that benefit children who may have trouble interacting with adults in typical settings.

 It seems that his avatars – cartoon fish, puppies, dinosaurs and people – are able to reduce anxiety and so those kiddos can ease into their interventions with less stress and more learning.